Natthanicha Jaisaen

 Natthanicha Jaisaen (ณัฐณิชา ใจแสน, born May 21, 1998, in Chainat) is a Thai indoor volleyball player.
 She is a current member of the Thailand women's national volleyball team.
 She is currently playing for Diamond Food Volleyball Club.

 Career

 Jaisaen won silver medal with her U23 national team during the 2015 Asian U23 Asian Championship and the bronze medal at the 2016 Asian Cup Championship.

+Jaisaen has represented Thailand in international competitions, including the Volleyball Nations League, and has played professionally in several countries.
+She has competed in Japan's SV League and other professional leagues, gaining experience at both domestic and international levels.

+Jaisaen has represented Thailand in international competitions, including the Volleyball Nations League, and has played professionally in several countries.
+She has competed in Japan's SV League and other professional leagues, gaining experience at both domestic and international levels.

+Style of play

+Jaisaen plays as a setter.
+Her role involves organizing the team's offense, distributing the ball to attackers, and coordinating attacking plays.

+She has competed at international level with Thailand and has gained professional experience through participation in overseas leagues, including Japan's SV.LEAGUE.